aflin/rampart/docs/source/sql-set.rst

 equivalent).
 They are:

-minwordlen
+minWordLen
 """"""""""
     The smallest a word can get due to suffix and prefix removal.
 Removal of trailing vowel or double consonant can make it a letter shorter than this.
-Default 255.

-keepnoise
+Default ``255`` (effectively turning suffix and prefix removal off; a reasonable value for prefix and suffix processing would be a value close to ``5``, depending on the application).
+Note that this is different from qminwordlen, which is the minimum word length allowed in a query.

+keepNoise
 """""""""
-    Whether noise words should be stripped from the query and index.
+    Whether noise words should be used to resolve queries and to build text indexes.
+Default is ``false`` (filter out noise words).
-    Default off.

-suffixproc
+suffixProc
 """"""""""
     Whether suffixes should be stripped from the words to find a match.
-    Default on.

-prefixproc
+    Default ``true``.
+Note that ``minwordlen`` must be set to an appropriate size as well.

+prefixProc
 """"""""""
     Whether prefixes should be stripped from the words to find a match.
     Turning this on is not suggested when using a Metamorph index.
-    Default off.
+    Default ``false``.
+Note that ``minwordlen`` must be set to an appropriate size as well.

 rebuild
 """""""
     Make sure that the word found can be built from the root and appropriate suffixes and prefixes.
 This increases the accuracy of the search.
-Default on.
+Default ``false``.

-useequiv
+keepEqvs
 """"""""
+    See `useEquiv`_.

+useEquiv
+""""""""
     Perform thesaurus lookup.
 If this is on then the word and all equivalences will be searched for.
 If it is off then only the query word is searched for.
 Default off.
-Aka **keepeqvs** in version 5.01.1171414736 20070213 and later.
+Same as ``keepeqvs``.

+.. possibly include this later or in a more appropriate section
     inc\_sdexp
     """"""""""
         Include the start delimiter as part of the hit.
 This is not generally useful in Texis unless hit offset information is being retrieved.
 Default off.

     inc\_edexp
     """"""""""
         Include the end delimiter as part of the hit.
 This is not generally useful in Texis unless hit offset information is being retrieved.
         Default on.

     sdexp
     """""
         Start delimiter to use: a regular expression to match the start of a hit.
 The default is no delimiter.

     edexp
     """""
         End delimiter to use: a regular expression to match the start of a hit.
 The default is no delimiter.

 intersects

-inc\_sdexp
 """"""""""
     Default number of intersections in Metamorph queries; overridden by the ``@`` operator.
-Added in version 7.06.1530212000 20180628.

-hyphenphrase
+Note that this is generally not needed for a ``likep`` search.

+hyphenPhrase
 """"""""""""
     Controls whether a hyphen between words searches for the phrase of the two words next to each other, or searches for the hyphen literally.
-The default value of 1 will search for the two words as a phrase.
-Setting it to 0 will search for a single term including the hyphen.
+The default value of ``true`` will search for the two words as a phrase.
+    Setting it to ``false`` will search for a single term including the hyphen.
 If you anticipate setting hyphenphrase to 0 then you should modify the index word expression to include hyphens.

 wordc
 """""
     For language or wildcard query terms during linear (non-index) searches, this defines which characters in the document consitute a word.
 When a match is found for language/wildcard terms, the hit is expanded to include all surrounding word characters, as defined by this setting.
     The resulting expansion must then match the query term for the hit to be valid.
 (This prevents the query “``pond``” from inadvertently matching the text “``correspondence``”, for example.)
 The value is specified as a REX character set.
 The default setting is ``[\alpha\']`` which corresponds to all letters and apostrophe.
-    For example, to exclude apostrophe and include digits use:
+For example, to exclude apostrophe and include digits use: ``set wordc='[\alnum]'`` or ``sql.set({wordc:"[\\alnum]"});`` Note that this setting is for linear
-    ``set wordc='[\alnum]'`` Added in version 3.00.942260000.
-Note that this setting is for linear searches: what constitutes a word for Metamorph *index* searches is controlled by the index expressions (**addexp** property, p. ).
+    searches: what constitutes a word for Metamorph *index* searches is controlled by the index expressions (`addexp`_ property.
 Also note that non-language, non-wildcard query terms (e.g.  ``123`` with default settings) are not word-expanded.

 langc
 """""
     Defines which characters make a query term a language term.
-A language term will have prefix/suffix processing applied (if enabled), as well as force the use of **wordc** to qualify the hit (during linear searches).
-Normally **langc** should be set the same as **wordc** with the addition of the phrase characters space and hyphen.
-The default is ``[\alpha\' \-]`` Added in version 3.00.942260000.
+A language term will have prefix/suffix processing applied (if enabled), as well as force the use of ``wordc`` to qualify the hit (during linear searches).
+Normally ``langc`` should be set the same as ``wordc`` with the addition of the phrase characters space and hyphen.
+The default is ``[\alpha\' \-]``.

-withinmode
+withinMode
 """"""""""
     A space- or comma-separated unit and optional type for the “within-\ :math:`N`” operator (e.g. ``w/5``).
 The unit is one of: